 A strong core means reduced back pain, good posture and, of course, great abs!
 It can even help lessen discomfort during flights where comfortable seating is at a minimum.
 The benefits for the trekking itself are clear, especially in conjunction with your other fitness preparations.
 And not only will it serve you well for your wellness vacation, you’ll be providing a good foundation well beyond your next adventure.

 A strong back & shoulders

 Just because our legs are going to be the main focus of all the hard work, let’s not neglect the upper body.
 Where do you think that backpack is going to go?
 Some upper body strength training is essential for balance with the lower body and again, avoiding injury is essential.
 If you’re going to be a worthy member of your trekking group, you have to carry your own equipment.
-Especially if you’re contemplating adventure holidays for singles.
+Especially if you’re contemplating the perfect wellness getaway, an adventure holiday for singles.
 Expecting someone else to be your packhorse will not go far to impress!